John Anson: Career

 After he and Terry split up in 1975, he competed in southern Ontario before returning to British Columbia the following year.
 Defeating Frankie Laine for the Stampede North American Heavyweight Championship in Calgary on February 6, he feuded with Eddie Morrow trading the title with him later that year.
 Teaming with Don Leo Jonathan while in NWA All-Star Wrestling, he defeated John Quinn and Kinji Shibuya for the NWA Canadian tag Team Championship in Vancouver on September 4, 1976.
 However, facing his former tag team partner Kurt von Hess, he and Jonathan lost the titles later that month to John Quinn and Kurt von Hess on September 28.
 Splitting with Don Leo Jonathan after this loss, he and Sky Hi Morse would defeat Don Leo Jonathan and Dutch Savage for the tag team titles on March 7 although the titles were vacated the following month.

 Losing the Stampede North American Heavyweight Championship to The Stomper on July 2, 1977, Anson would move on to Pacific Northwest Wrestling where he and Ron Bass defeated Moondog Mayne and Les Thornton for the PNW Tag Team Championship on August 7.
 Anson would eventually be replaced by Moondog Mayne however, leaving the promotion before the end of the year.

 Holding the NWA Hawaii Heavyweight Championship before dropping the title to "Playboy" Buddy Rose while touring Hawaii in early 1978, he would also tour Newfoundland and Japan during the late 1970s.
 Anson would spend his last years in Stampede Wrestling and Pacific Northwest Wrestling before his retirement in 1983.

 He would have a brief stint promoting in Ontario and Newfoundland with Ed Farhat and Jack Kane during the 1980s, although he later opened a marina and resort near Vancouver.

+Death

+On August 22, 2026, it was reported that Anson had died in Sosúa, where he had lived for the past 25 years.
+He was 77.